University railway station (Northern Ireland)

 University is a halt serving the University of Ulster at Coleraine in County Londonderry, Northern Ireland.
 It is within the townland of Ballysally in the north of Coleraine.

-It is a single line halt on the Coleraine-Portrush railway line with a single platform and shelter and is unstaffed.
+It is a single line halt on the Coleraine-Portrush railway line with a single platform and shelter, and is unstaffed.

-The halt is often extremely busy, given its proximity to the university.
-Portrush has a large number of students living in it and many of them use the train as transport.
+The halt is often extremely busy because of its proximity to the university.
+Portrush has a large number of students living in it and many of them use the train.
 It is also used by many passengers to connect to the mainline station at for onward journeys to Derry and Belfast.

 It was opened on 12 June 1968.

 Service

 Monday to Friday, first two trains from are through trains to then the rest of the day an hourly service operates to Coleraine and Portrush.

 On Saturdays, the first train from Portrush is a through train to Belfast Grand Central, then the rest of the day an hourly service operates to Coleraine and Portrush.

 On Sunday, there is an hourly service to Portrush and Coleraine, with the service extending to Belfast Grand Central every two hours.